A note on the $L_p$-Brunn-Minkowski inequality for intrinsic volumes and the $L_p$-Christoffel-Minkowski problem: A uniqueness result for the -Christoffel-Minkowski problem

 \section{A uniqueness result for the $L_p$-Christoffel-Minkowski problem}

 The aim of this section is to prove the uniqueness result Theorem \ref{uniqueness_Christoffel_Minkowski}.
 The first ingredient for its proof is an $L^\infty$ estimate for $\log h_K$, where $K$ satisfies the assumptions of Theorem \ref{uniqueness_Christoffel_Minkowski}.
 A similar result appears in \cite{Gu21} for $0<p<1$.
 We would like, however, to emphasize the fact that the constant in our estimate depends only in the $L^\infty$ norm of $\log g$, while the estimate in \cite{Gu21} depends on its $C^1$ norm. \begin{theorem} Fix $p\in[0,1)$ and $j\in\{1,\dots,n-2\}$, such that $(p,j)\not=(0,1)$.
-Assume that $K$ is a symmetric convex body satisfying \eqref{eq-L_pcms} for some even measurable function $g$, with $\|\log g\|_{L^\infty}<\infty$.
+Assume that $K$ is a symmetric convex body satisfying \eqref{eq-L_pcms} for some {non-negative} even measurable function $g$, with $\|\log g\|_{L^\infty}<\infty$.
 Then there exists a constant $C>1$ that depends only on $n,p, \|\log g\|_{L^\infty}$, such that In fact, the upper bound holds without the restriction $(p,j)\neq (0,1)$. \end{theorem} \begin{remark} As will be clear from the proof, a version of Theorem \ref{uniqueness_Christoffel_Minkowski} also holds for $p=1$; in fact, due to the invariance of $s_j(K,\cdot)$ under translations, the symmetry assumption in this case can be dropped: Let $K$ be a convex body in $\R^n$, satisfying $s_j(K,\cdot)=g$ in the sense of \eqref{eq-L_pcms}, for some $j\in\{1,\dots,n-2\}$ and for some measurable function $g:\Sn\to(0,\infty)$ with $\|\log g\|_{L^\infty}<\infty$.
-Then, the inradius $r$ and the outradius $R$ of $K$ satisfy $C^{-1}<r\leq R<C,$ for some constant $C>1$ that depends only on $n$ and $\|\log g\|_{L^\infty}$. \end{remark} The lower bound will not be needed for the proof of Theorem \ref{uniqueness_Christoffel_Minkowski}.
-However, in our opinion, it is of some interest, as one can prove regularity results in the spirit of \cite{Gu21}, \cite{GuM03}, \cite{GuX18} that include the case $p=0$, which, to the best of our knowledge, are new.
-For instance, the maximum principle (applied similarly as in \cite[Proposition 4.2]{GuX18}) along with \cite[Theorem 3.3]{GuM03} yield easily the following: \begin{corollary} Fix $0<\alpha< 1$, $j\neq1$, let $g\in C^2(\Sn)$ be an even positive function and let $p=0$.
-Then, there exists a positive constant $C$ depending only on $n$, $\alpha$, $\min g$ and $\|g\|_{C^2}$ such that if $h$ is an even classical (convex) $C^4$ solution of \eqref{eq-L_pcms}, then $\|h\|_{C^{2,\alpha}}\leq C$. \end{corollary} Concerning Theorem \ref{lower_bound_sup_fun}, we first establish the upper bound. \begin{lemma} Let $p\in[0,1)$ and $j\in\{1,\dots,n-1\}$.
-Under the assumptions of Theorem \ref{lower_bound_sup_fun}, there exists a constant $C>0$, that depends only on $n,p, \|\log g\|_{L^\infty}$, such that
+Then, the inradius $r$ and the outradius $R$ of $K$ satisfy $C^{-1}<r\leq R<C,$ for some constant $C>1$ that depends only on $n$ and $\|\log g\|_{L^\infty}$. \end{remark}